mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 ## Upgrade Kommander

-1. In DKP CLI, use this command to upgrade Kommander and all Platform Applications in the Management cluster:
+1. Use the DKP CLI to upgrade Kommander and all the Platform Applications in the Management cluster:

     ```bash
     dkp upgrade kommander